 Here are a few next steps you can take to approach the system in a new way and prepare yourself for these conversations:

-• Name the experience: what is it that you notice with the system?- What's going on, team? - What questions do you have following what I have shared with you?
+Name the experience: What do you notice with the system?- What's going on, team? - What questions do you have following what I have shared with you?

-• You have already processed your emotions, thoughts, and concerns – now they need the space and time.
-Maybe they just need to express it openly if you create the space for them.
+You have already processed your emotions, thoughts, and concerns—now they need space and time.
+If you create the space for them, maybe they just need to express themselves openly.

 Don't forget to share where you stand and your view on this new situation: "I think it won't be easy; there is a lot of work ahead of us, but I also know you are a strong team, and the members here are experts in what they do."
 Part of building trust with your new team is for them to hear what you feel and think as their leader.